- Created: Monday, 21 August 2006 08:16

 Spares are still available through the Indesit Company as well as independent service and sales companies and are usually reasonably priced, although many parts are becoming obsolete even for some of the later produced machines.

-Any sapres not listed in our online spares store that are still available can be ordered for you.
+Any sapres not listed in our online spare parts store that are still available can be ordered for you.

 Philco Service And Repairs